adilkoondhar/basic-user-authentication/README.md

 - Users can read and update secrets anonymously.

 ## Technologies Used
+- **Nodejs:** This powerful backend technology seamlessly manages data, ensuring the security and accessibility.
 - **CSS:** Custom styling is implemented using CSS to create an aesthetically pleasing design.